 - use URLs or domain names that do not present a real image, or

-- enter URLs or domain names which, if used, will not present a true picture
+- enter URLs or domain names that, if used, will not present a true picture.

-d.
-The obligation to present a true image in advertising, promotion and declarations allows Real Estate Agents to use and present only professional assignments, certifications and other credentials to which they are legally entitled.
+The obligation to present a true image in advertising, promotion and declarations allows Real Estate Agents to use and present only professional assignments, certifications, and other credentials to which they are legally entitled.

 b.
 The websites of the Real Estate Agent will announce the name of the company and the details of the legal activity (VAT number, Reg. number, etc.) in a reasonable and obvious way.